JosephRullo/osTicket-Prerequisites-and-Installation/README.md

 **Create Azure Virtual Machine**
 <p>
 Let's begin with creating a virtual machine running Window's 10 with 2-4 virtual cpu's in Microsoft Azure.
-Note, this step can be skipped if you are installing it on your physical PC at your work location.
+Note, this step can be skipped if you are installing it on a PC at your work location.
 <p>
 <p>
 <img src="https://i.imgur.com/U1HVP9X.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>